India summer trek gear

 Evening Camp wear

 Evenings are a wonderful time for relaxing.
 We have rugs on the dining floor and shawls/throws for the legs, seating is Crazy Creek-style camp chairs.
-Dinner is casual but gourmet, served on low boxes.
+Dinner is wholesome and healthy, served on low boxes.

-Around camp, you can wear camp shoes, sandals with or without socks or leather boots.
-Some evenings are warm enough for jsut one thin jacket but many evenings will be a little cooler and avoid getting chilly with good, warm gear:
+Around camp, you can wear camp shoes, crocs, sandals (with or without socks) or boots.
+Some evenings are warm enough for just one thin jacket but many evenings will be a little cooler and avoid getting chilly with good, warm gear:

 + a Primaloft or down jacket, light or medium or a down vest